Skip to main content

 The US Studies Programme seeks to promote appropriate understanding of the American society, polity and foreign policy.
 It trains the students to engage in serious research going beyond what is available in the media and the internet and helps them to make use of the enormous amount of source material available in various libraries.
 Efforts are made to involve and include its students to undertake archival research in their data collection as well.

-Workshops, seminars and conferences are organized regularly to address the emerging trends in US Domestic Politics and Foreign Policy and issues related to globalization, Human Rights, Traditional and Non-Traditional security, Comprehensive security, Transnational Terrorism, Management of international trade system, Gender issues, Elections and Diaspora issues.
+Workshops, seminars and conferences are organized regularly to address the emerging trends in US Domestic Politics and Foreign Policy and issues related to globalization, Human Rights, Traditional and Non-Traditional security, Transnational Terrorism, Management of international trade system, Gender issues, Elections and Diaspora issues.

 Scholars who have obtained degrees on from the programme serve as government officials, specialists in think tanks, teachers in various universities and colleges around India, some are also media consultants and journalists in print and audio-visual media.